adl/hoaf/README.md

 ### References to elements of a set by index ###

-The format has a common approach for referencing the elements of the various sets, i.e., the letters of the alphabet, atomic propositions, states, and acceptance sets: the number of letters/propositions/states/sets, say $n$, is first declared and all letters/propositions/states/sets are then referenced as $0,1,\ldots,n-1$.
+The format has a common approach for referencing the elements of various sets, namely the letters of the alphabet, atomic propositions, states, and acceptance sets: the number of letters/propositions/states/sets, say $n$, is first declared and all letters/propositions/states/sets are then referenced as $0,1,\ldots,n-1$.

 Common Tokens